 Whether you’re tired of being embarrassed by spider veins and varicose veins, or your varicose veins are the source of leg pain and aching, you can eliminate the problem with sclerotherapy.
-The exceptional team at Vascular Specialists welcomes people to their offices in Tinley Park and Evergreen Park, Illinois and Munster Indiana.
+The exceptional team at Vascular Specialists welcomes people to their offices in Tinley Park, Illinois and Munster Indiana.
 They offer holistic care for vein conditions, including lifestyle guidance and sclerotherapy.
 If you’re ready to get rid of your spider or varicose veins, call the office that’s most convenient for you, or book an appointment online.

 Sclerotherapy is one of the top treatments for spider veins and varicose veins.
 The Vascular Specialists team performs this treatment by injecting a medication called a sclerosing agent into the targeted veins.

 The medication closes the vein, and then two things happen.
 First, your body reroutes blood, so it flows through healthy veins.
 Additionally, your body naturally absorbs the collapsed vein.
 It takes a little time, but before long, the unattractive veins disappear.

 What causes varicose veins and spider veins?